dyota257/wrestlingscoreboard/to-do.md

 # Last time...

-records.js
+records.js frontend....

-Can't auto-write to database.
+[x] Can't auto-write to database.
+Fixed.

-How to do two database fetches in a row?
+[x] How to do two database fetches in a row?
+    multipleStatements: true

 Need to fetch id using this
 var id = Number(